grafana/agent/docs/configuration/integrations/process-exporter-config.md

   [recheck_on_scrape: <boolean> | default = false]

   # A collection of matching rules to use for deciding which processes to
   # monitor.
-Each config can match multiple processes to be tracked as a single
+Each shared can match multiple processes to be tracked as a single
   # process "group."
   process_names:
     [- <process_matcher_config>]